rajat-rathee/network-traffic/README.md

 1. Download the application directory.
 2. Open netscan.py
 3. In the valid_mac list add all the mac addresses you want to track.
-4. In the valid_names list all the names of people associated with those mac addresses in the order they appear in the valid_mac list.
+4. In the valid_names list add all the names of people associated with those mac addresses in the order they appear in the valid_mac list.
 5. Add sudo password in palceholder if using scheduling feature.
 5. Save and close.